galichy79/Bot_presentation/pres.md

 title:
 - Osint Bot Presentation
 author:
-- CEO | Yana Anisimova
+- CEO | Yuriy Galych
-theme:
 - Copenhagen
 ---

-# Our people may be working for the enemy without even realizing it 2
+# What's the problem?
+Our people may be working for the enemy without even realizing it 2

 - Is the company I am going to work for connected to the aggressor country?
 - Is it a reliable company?